How You Receive Feedback is Just as Important as How You Give It

 - The reasons feedback is critical to team performance and cohesion

-What about how we receive feedback, not just how we give it?
+But what about how we receive feedback, not just how we give it?

 Asking for feedback from others or receiving it when someone else brings you feedback is a way of holding up a mirror to help you understand the impact you have on those around you.
 It can speed up your growth.
 It helps you provide your team better support.
 Responding positively to feedback creates a virtuous cycle.